Saejdot23/Saejdot23/README.md

 ## 💫 About Me
 I am a dedicated **Learner** focused on building clean, efficient, and scalable solutions.
 I believe in the power of "learning by doing" and am constantly exploring new technologies to broaden my horizon.

-- 🔭 **Currently working on:** Improving my data structures and algorithm skills , Data Science and Backend development
+- 🔭 **Currently working on:** Improving my data structures and algorithm skills, Data Science and Backend development
 - 🎯 **Goal:** To learn and contribute to impactful open-source projects.
 - ⚡ **Fun fact:** I believe every line of code is a lesson learned.